papinet/papiNet-API/README.md

 ## Use Case Driven

-For this new flavor of the papiNet standard, we have decided to adopt an agile way of working, delivering the papiNet API definition iteratively based on specific use cases.
+For this new flavour of the papiNet standard, we have decided to adopt an agile way of working, delivering the papiNet API definition iteratively based on specific use cases.

 ### Order Status